GothenburgBitFactory/taskwarrior/README.md

 The former form creates a new task.
 It is invalid to create a task that already exists.

-The latter form updates the given property of the given task.
+The latter form updates the given property of the given task, where property and value are both strings.
+Value can also be `None` to indicate deletion of a property.
 It is invalid to update a task that does not exist.
 The timestamp on updates serves as additional metadata and is used to resolve conflicts.